zimme/docker-rar2fs/README.md

 providing the `/dev/fuse` device to the container for it to be able to mount a fuse fs like rar2fs.

+If your docker host is using `apparmor` the following flag, `--security-opt apparmor:unconfined`, might be needed to have permission to use fuse within the container.

 ## Usage

 ```sh